CODE OF PRACTICE

 Requests for a replacement qualification or statement of attainment (within the 30-year period) are to be made directly to CEO who will coordinate the administration officer to provide record to the students.

-All Students must be aware that they required providing their photo identities such as RMS Photo ID, Drivers licence or Passport.
-The name on the ID must match the name on our records otherwise we will not be able to process your request.
+All Students must be aware that they required provide their photo-identity such as RMS Photo ID, Drivers licence or Passport.
+The details on the ID must match with the details on our records otherwise we will not be able to process your request.

-Vigil Training College charges for replacement of Statement of Attainments or Qualification, should a replacement certificate be required, the Employer or the Student will be charged $35.
-The replacement will be issued within 14 working days of receipt of a written request
+Vigil Training College charges for replacement of Statement of Attainments or Qualification, should a replacement certificate be required, the Employer or the Student will be charged $35 including GST.
+The replacement will be issued within 14 working days of receipt of written request

 Students Complaints and Appeals Process